shaunburdick/slack-ooo-personal/README.md

 - Reminder buffer: Bot will not respond to user/channel until a given time has elapsed (to prevent spamming)
 - Auto Mark: Bot can mark all your messages as read
 - The bot can be configured to announce out of office users to specific channels on specific times (you must be in that channel to make the announcement)
+- Mirror pings: the bot can be made to send all slack ping messages to your @username channel to keep tabs in one place of everyone who has contacted you during vacation.

 ## Personal Slack Token
 You can generate your personal Slack Token here: [https://api.slack.com/custom-integrations/legacy-tokens](https://api.slack.com/custom-integrations/legacy-tokens)